 Classic INAD starts early in life and progresses rapidly.
 It usually develops between 6 months and 3 years of age.
 The first signs are often delays in developing skills, such as walking and talking.
-Children may be floppy or have low muscle tone early on (hypotonia), but this later turns into stiffness (spasticity) as they get older, especially in the arms and legs.
+Children may be floppy or have low muscle tone early on (hypotonia), but this turns into stiffness (spasticity) as they age, especially in the arms and legs.
 Eye disease caused by the degeneration of the optic nerve (optic atrophy) is common later on and can cause poor vision and eventual blindness.
-Seizures and fast rhythms on an EEG may also occur.
+Seizures and fast rhythms on an EEG may also result.

-A loss of cognitive abilities occurs, and many affected children never learn to walk or lose the ability early on.
-Many affected children do not survive beyond their first decade, but some survive into their teens or later.
+A loss of cognitive abilities occurs, and many affected children never learn to walk or lose that ability.
+Many affected children do not survive beyond their first decade, but some survive into their teens and beyond.
 Supportive care can contribute to a longer life span by reducing the risk of infection and other complications.

 Drugs are given to treat spasticity and seizures.
 Fiber supplements and/or stool softeners are used to treat constipation.
 A transdermal scopolamine patch may help with mouth secretions.
 Feeding modifications such as softer foods or a feeding tube may be required to prevent aspiration pneumonia and achieve adequate nutrition.

-NAD usually starts in early childhood but can be as late as the end of the second decade.
+NAD usually starts in early childhood but can occur as late as the end of the second decade.
 It has a slower progression and a different variety of movement problems than INAD.
-At first, children may have delays in speaking or exhibit features similar to autism.
-Eventually, difficulty with movement develops and these individuals usually have dystonia.
-Behavior changes are common, such as acting impulsively, not being able to pay attention for long periods of time, or becoming depressed, which may require treatment by a doctor.
+At first, the individual may have delays in speaking or exhibit features similar to autism.
+Eventually, difficulty with movement develops, and these individuals usually have dystonia.
+Behavior changes are common, such as acting impulsively, not being able to pay attention for long periods of time or depression, which may require treatment by a doctor.

-Certain MRI views (T2-weighted images) that show a hypointense globus pallidus indicating iron accumulation and an eye exam are keys to establishing strong clinical features of NAD.
+Certain MRI views (T2-weighted images) of the brain show an abnormality in the globus pallidus, a part of the brain that controls movement.
+The abnormality, called hypointensity, indicates iron accumulation.
+Consequently, an MRI and eye exam are keys to establishing strong clinical features of NAD.

 Drug therapy is provided for spasticity and seizures.
-For dystonia associated with atypical INAD, oral or intrathecal baclofen may be tried.
-Treatment by a psychiatrist is indicated for those with later-onset neuropsychiatric (mental disorder due to disease of the nervous system) symptoms.
+For dystonia associated with atypical NAD, oral or intrathecal baclofen may be tried.
+Treatment by a psychiatrist is indicated for those with later-onset neuropsychiatric symptoms.
 Fiber supplements and/or stool softeners are used to treat constipation.
 A transdermal scopolamine patch may help with mouth secretions.
 Feeding modifications such as softer foods or a feeding tube may be required to prevent aspiration pneumonia and achieve adequate nutrition.